-From the popular gorilla treks to the rare opportunity to track there are lots of things to do during your holiday in Volcanoes National Park.
+Wondering about what to do in Rwanda’s Volcanoes National Park?
+Here is the bucket list of things to do during your visit to Africa’s oldest national park.
+From the popular gorilla treks to the rare opportunity to track golden monkeys in the bamboo woodland, there are lots of things to do during your safari.

 With the numerous wildlife, bird and plant species found in this park, Nature walks are undeniably conducted in Volcanoes National park.
 Popular nature walks include those that lead tourists to the Musanze market to interact with some of the local people, community walks to the Nyange community, and walk around the Twin Lakes of Burera and Ruhondo as tourists enjoy the magnificent scenery of the area.
 Popular Walking trails include the 3 hours’ Ngezi Lake trail (considered the shortest trail in the Park) where tourists can encounter monkeys and some bird species.
 Lake Ngezi a small Crater Lake on Mount Bisoke.
 Another famous walk is the hike to the Sacred Buhanga forest (with breathtaking nature walking experience to explore the rich historical and cultural encounters of Rwanda and visit to Musanze Caves (outside the Park) in Musanze Province.